“Sustainability must drive innovation. There is no alternative. In a utility, innovation without sustainability is worth nothing”

 Business and shareholders

-Listed in 1999 on the Milan stock exchange, Enel is among the Italian companies to have the largest number of shareholders, including both retail and institutional investors.
-Enel’s largest shareholder is the Italian Ministry of Economy and Finance.
+Enel was first listed on the Milan stock exchange in 1999, and it is one of the Italian companies with the largest number of shareholders, including both retail and institutional investors.
+Enel’s largest shareholder is the Italian Ministry of Economy and Finance, which owns 23.6% of the shares.
 In addition to Enel, other Group companies are listed on the world's most important stock markets.
 Thanks to its code of ethics, sustainability report, policy of respect for the environment, and the adoption of international best practices on transparency and corporate governance, Enel counts the largest international investment funds, insurance companies, pension funds and ethical funds among its shareholders.

 New corporate identity